-Hutchison, Optus and Telstra found declaration of the MTAS to have positively impacted competition in the retail mobile services market since 2004.
-Optus and Telstra state that the retail mobile services market is effectively competitive today,92 while Hutchison considers the competitiveness of the market to be improving but effectively competitive.93 On the other hand, ATUG points out that according to the 2007 OECD Report, Australian mobile users were paying higher prices than those from usual comparator countries such as Canada.94
+Hutchison, Telstra and Vodafone found declaration of the MTAS to have positively impacted competition in the retail mobile services market since 2004.
+Deptus and Telstra state that the retail mobile services market is effectively competitive today.
+Optus also submits that a waterbed effect, which competes away any monopoly profit, exists in the retail mobile services market in Australia, and that this justifies removal of regulation in relation to termination of calls from integrated operators and established MNOs.
+Hutchison considers the competitiveness of the market to be improving but effectively competitive.
+On the other hand, ATUG points out that according to the 2007 OECD Report, Australian mobile users were paying higher prices than those from usual comparator countries such as Canada.

 There is some contention among submitters with respect to the impact of regulation on competition in the FTM services market.
-Telstra submits that declaration of the MTAS has promoted competition for other services, including the services provided in the market within which FTM services are provided.95 Other interested parties who have submitted on this issue respond less positively.
-In particular, the CCC submits that the dominance of Telstra and Optus in the fixed market means there is little prospect of a third party being able to influence the retail market and little incentive on the dominant two operators to aggressively lead retail price reductions.96 The CCC also submits that problems in the fixed market would only increase if the ACCC were to withdraw the MTAS declaration.97
+Telstra submits that declaration of the MTAS has promoted competition for other services, including the services provided in the market within which FTM services are provided.
+Hutchison submits that declaration is likely to promote competition in the FTM services market, but the extent of competition promotion is limited by the fact the market remains uncompetitive.
+Other interested parties who have submitted on this issue respond less positively.
+The CCC submits that the dominance of Telstra and Optus in the fixed market means there is little prospect of a third party being able to influence the retail market and little incentive on the dominant two operators to aggressively lead retail price reductions.
+The CCC also submits that problems in the fixed market would only increase if the ACCC were to withdraw the MTAS declaration.
+Vodafone submits that extending the declaration of the MTAS will not, by itself, promote competition in the FTM services market.

-4.4.2 The impact of declaration on competition in the market within which the eligible service is provided
+4.4.2 The impact of declaration on competition in the market within which the eligible service is provided ibid., pp. 6-8.

 In general the declaration of a service can serve the LTIE by ensuring access to essential inputs are on reasonable terms.
-The ACCC predicted in the 2004 MTAS Final Report that MNOs would continue to set MTAS prices above their underlying costs of production if the service were not regulated.
-The ACCC also expressed concern that established MNOs might refuse access to termination on their networks (or provide it on unfavourable terms and conditions) to new entrants to the retail mobile services market.
-Furthermore, a closer association of prices with the underlying cost of the MTAS was considered possible if the service continued to be declared and an appropriate pricing principle set.98
+The ACCC has predicted that MNOs will set MTAS prices above their underlying costs of production if the service were not regulated.